Pet Medical Services

 All pets should be examined annually by a veterinarian who can check for signs of dental disease and determine if a dental cleaning is needed.
 Thorough cleaning of a pet’s teeth requires general anesthesia.
 At Animal Hospital of Irvine all animals undergoing a dental cleaning receive pre-anesthetic bloodwork, an intravenous (IV) catheter and intravenous fluids, an antibiotic injection, a short-acting inhalant anesthetic, and pain medication (if needed) to minimize risk and maximize comfort.
 Advanced technology such as EKG, pulse oximeters, blood pressure monitors, and respiratory capnographs are used to measure your pet’s vital signs.
 A high-tech Bair hugger heating system safely and effectively keeps your pet warm during and after the procedure.
 Throughout the dental cleaning, a specially trained veterinary technician is present to assist and closely monitor your pet.

 An ultrasonic scaler is used to remove plaque and tartar and careful attention is paid to each tooth both above and below the gum line.
 Each individual tooth is also examined closely for gum recession, loosening, discoloration, enamel wear, and fractures.
 The teeth are then polished and given a fluoride treatment to protect the enamel surface.
-If x-rays and/or extractions are needed, the doctor will contact you and discuss recommendations and costs of more extensive dental work.
+If x-rays and/or extractions are needed, the veterinary will contact you and discuss recommendations and costs of more extensive dental work.

 With every dental procedure at Animal Hospital of Irvine, the pet goes home with a complimentary toothbrush and toothpaste.
 Owners are also instructed on the various aspects of home dental care.
 Regular brushing is most effective at preventing plaque and tartar buildup.
 In addition, there are edible treats for both dogs and cats that help break down the bacteria which cause periodontal disease.
 Please feel free to inquire about the various components of successful dental care for your pet.